DennysGEsteves/supercovers/README.md

 ## Step 1 - Install dependencies

-- navigate to the `backend` folder and run the command `npm install`.
+- navigate to the `backend` folder and run the command `yarn install`.
-- navigate to the `frontend` folder and run the command `npm install`.
+- navigate to the `frontend` folder and run the command `yarn install`.

 ## Step 2 - Run project